LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 ---

-## Part A — Pivots affecting Level 1 (confirmatory H1c)
+## Part A — Pivots affecting the confirmatory hypotheses (H1, H2)

 ### A1.
 An attempt to upgrade the identification tier (RDD/policy-change) was pursued, screened, and reframed — not silently dropped

 **Assumed:** because the planned 2SLS strategy could not be completed (uncaught exception in the first-stage F-statistic), a stronger causal design might be reachable via RDD or policy-change event studies.

 **Contradicted by:** a three-round screen (bandwidth filter → donut-hole robustness →